Our aim is to increase the ethnic diversity of our workforce and unlock the potential of our Black, Asian and Minority Ethnic colleagues.

 In an increasingly multicultural society, we can only truly become Best Bank for Customers if our workforce reflects the ethnic diversity of the UK population.

-Following the launch of our Race Action Plan, we have voluntarily published our first Ethnicity Pay Gap report.
+As part of our Race Action Plan, we also voluntarily published our first Ethnicity Pay Gap Report.

 Our ethnicity strategy